What Is Healthcare Revenue Cycle Management (RCM)?

 • Coordinating benefits of additional patient policies

-The patient attends appointments and the clinician documents the visit in the electronic health record (EHR).
+The patient attends appointments (also called an encounter) and the clinician documents the visit in the electronic health record (EHR).
 The documentation includes patient history, encounter notes, diagnosis codes, follow-up information, orders, prescriptions, assessments and labs.

 Challenges: